zoelie/STS-semantic-similarity/README.md

 RMSE or Root mean squared error is an average measure of the magnitude of error from calculated similarities to actual ones.
 A lower RMSE would indicate a more accurate pre-processing technique.

+## Statistical Analysis:
+We have performed some statistical analysis of the similarity score and below are the five number summary of the similarity score values:

+count    5708.000000
+mean        2.698560
+std         1.466428
+min         0.000000
+25%         1.500000
+50%         3.000000
+75%         3.800000
+max         5.000000

+We also observed that there are multiple records with same sentences in the dataset.
+One of the reasons for having the same sentence in the reference field(sen1) is that, we are comparing the same sentence with certain variations of the sentence to check for similarity.

 ## Preliminary Analysis

 There are 5,749 training sentence pairs and 1,379 testing sentence pairs for a total 7,128 sentence pairs with train-test split of 80:20.
 Each sentence pair was rated manually with a score from 0-5 based on how similar they were.
 These similarity scores are evenly slightly skewed towards a score of 3.0 or "somewhat similar" sentences but are otherwise evenly distributed.